SahibKazimli/smart-cli/README.md

 A modular, AI-enhanced command-line interface that provides code review, error explanation, system suggestions, and more, powered by RAG/Agent modules and Vertex AI.

 # Project Status: On Pause
-User experience features will be sidelined for the time being as the project scope was bigger than I expected.
-The project could definitely use some work on a system level, but I have ideas I would like to try out for the time being.
+User experience features will be sidelined for the time being, but the project is atleast working on a system level.
+Obviously, I it will need some refinements but I want to explore some other projects.

 ## Project Goals
 - Create an intelligent CLI that enhances standard terminal workflows.